The Lilac Bloomsday Association presents the 43rd running of the Lilac Bloomsday Run.

 The Lilac Bloomsday Association is itself a 501(c)(3) non-profit with a mission "To promote national and international sports competition and fitness education for the civic betterment, social improvement, and physical well-being of the general public."
 Among the programs Bloomsday supports as part of this mission is the 10-week Fit For Bloomsday run-jog-walk program that is implemented each year in about 70 elementary schools, with over 7,000 kids participating.
 Bloomsday also sponsors the All City Elementary Cross Country Meet each fall, where nearly 1,000 children compete.
 And Bloomsday also sponsors travel each year for 30 of the region's top cross country runners to compete in the Foot Locker West Regional Cross Country Championships in southern California.

-In addition, Bloomsday supports nearly 20 non-profits every year by giving them donated booth space in the Trade Show (and paying for setup of those booths).
+In addition, Bloomsday supports a dozen non-profits every year by giving them donated booth space in the Trade Show (and paying for setup of those booths).
 So whether producing an event that encourages health and wellness, supporting youth fitness activities, or giving a boost to other non-profit organizations, Bloomsday remains committed to playing an active role in the life of the Greater Spokane community.